amashuroff/understanding-weird-parts-js/ReadMe.md

 - Currying is a transformation of the function from callable like f(a, b) to f(a)(b)
 - in a currying an argument stored in a lexical environment
+- In Javascript, every object can implement method valueOf that when the object is evaluated, the result would be the result of the method call.

 ```javascript
 function curry(func) {